Pioreactor/docs.pioreactor/user-guide/30-Advanced/07-remote-access/03-tailscale.md

 ---

-Unlike using Ngrok, this method does not expose your UI to the public internet.
-To access the UI remotely, you need to join an authenticated VPN.
+To access the UI remotely, you can join an authenticated VPN using Tailscale.
 This greatly improves security, but adds a bit of additional work for users.

 :::info
 Tailscale is a really cool service!
 You may find yourself using it for other projects, too.